simonmicro/Dear-Templates/Git - Source Code Mirror.md

 [RESCUE IS HERE](https://help.github.com/en/github/managing-large-files/removing-files-from-a-repositorys-history)

 # Git LFS #
 ...Imagine having a huge repository - lets say about 60 GB in files.
 But only some files are huge - lets also say they are all zip files.
-First activate LFS for your repo:
+First activate LFS for your repo (don't forget to install the `git-lfs` package):
 ```bash
 git lfs install
 ```